JeremiasRy/fullstack-recipe-book/README.md

 (The feature is built in 'recipe' component under adjustRecipe.)

-It has quite a lot of features in editing recipe (Like changing amounts and adding/removing ingredients) But everything works nicely and fast with the backend!
+It has quite a lot of features in editing recipe (Like changing amounts and adding/removing ingredients)

 The recipe component is quite large and maybe would have been better to split it into own files and components but I think the app works really good this way
 (Of course many things could be improved)